Yyuichiii/Assignment/README.md

 # Referral System API

-This repository contains a referral system API built with Django, deployed using Docker and Docker Compose.
+This repository contains a referral system API (Assignment) built with Django, deployed using Docker and Docker Compose.

 ## Installation and Setup